multicoresysu/multicore_sysu_slides/README.md

 ## News!
+- 2019-05-20: Upload homework.py.
+It shows how the answer is worked out.
 - 2019-05-15: **Upload CUDA-HW-2.pdf.
 Fix some mistakes in CUDA-10.pdf**
 - 2019-05-15: **Upload <code>homework-01-final-grade.xlsx</code> into Supplements.
 Update <code>cuda_output.txt</code> to match convolution result (s=1), you can validate your program with the given output.**
 - 2019-05-14: Update CUDA-10.pdf